stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 Minimum Configuration
 ---------------------

-The bare minimum monitor settings for a Ceph monitor via the Ceph configuration file include a hostname and a network address for each monitor.
+The bare minimum monitor settings for a Stone monitor via the Stone configuration file include a hostname and a network address for each monitor.
 You can configure these under ``[mon]`` or under the entry for a specific monitor.